hendrikgit/nwn_sqlite/readme.md

 mod2sqlite expects at least 2 command line arguments.
 The first one always has to be a module `.mod` file.
 All the other arguments will be treated as directory paths where mod2sqlite looks for `.key` (and `.bif` referenced in that key), `.tlk` and `.hak` files.

-At minimum a path to `dialog.tlk` and `classes.2da`, `racialtypes.2da` is needed (in additon to the module, as first argument).
+At minimum paths to `dialog.tlk` and various .2da files are needed (in additon to the module, as first argument).
 The .2da files can be in a hak or in a .bif referenced by a .key.
 They could also just be in a folder directly.

 A good start can be to run the program and keep adding directories, there should be (hopefully) helpful error messages.